 - They allow us to easy scale individual services, with each application using its own scale requirements.

-How do you build a micro frontend?
+How to build a micro frontend?

 Now we know what a micro frontend is, so let’s take a look at how you build one.
 This is where it can get a bit tricky.
 There are a lot of advanced concepts we need to deal with, and now I will walk through each challenge one by one.